 Homecare plan for the 5 stages of Parkinson’s disease

-In this guide, we’ll look at the five stages of Parkinson’s and how a home care plan can support treatment from your doctor.
-It is important to note that Parkinson’s will affect each person in a unique way — the stages are a guide to how the disease can progress and the symptoms that can appear.
+In this guide, we’ll look at the five stages of Parkinson’s and how a homecare plan can support treatment from your doctor.
+It is important to note that Parkinson’s disease will affect each person in a unique way.
+The stages are a guide to how the condition can progress and the symptoms that can appear.
 Not everyone will experience all symptoms.
 The order in which they appear, and the way symptoms progress varies from person to person.

 What is Parkinson’s?